rjsalvadorr/portfolio-v4a/content/blog/code/broquest/index.md

 ![yep yep yep](./broquest-sketch-02.jpg "yep yep")

-### Pulling it off
+## Process

 It wasn't easy.
 If I was a software magician then, I was a very inept one.

-I ended up writing a game engine from scratch with [*SDL*](https://www.libsdl.org/), a C++ library for controlling graphics/audio.
+I ended up writing a game engine from scratch by walking through an SDL tutorial.
-I walked through a tutorial, and gradually learned how to assemble all of those elements together:
+Over a few weeks, I learned how to assemble all these elements together:

-1. Game engine!
+1. Game engine
 1. Co-ordinate/map grid system
 1. Basic animation through sprites
 1. Controls to let the player move and interact with world by opening things and slaying NPCs
 1. Primitive AI.
-Yeah, all these guys do is move towards my character in a straight line and attack if I'm close enough.
-But they're doing these things without player commands!
+Yeah, all these guys did is move towards my character in a straight line and attack if I'm close enough.
+But they were doing these things automatically

 ![yep yep yep](./broquest-dead.jpg "yep yep")